 How Real Estate Agents Are Paid

-Commission percentage splits vary among brokers, depending on company policy and agent production.
+Commission percentage splits vary among brokers, depending on the company policy and agent production.
 A top-producing agent who closes 100 transactions a year is typically paid more, a higher split, than an agent who closes one deal every couple of months.
 Only licensed real estate brokers can receive a commission.
-Brokers have written agreements employing agents and, in turn, pay the agents, typically as independent contractors.
+Brokers employ agents and generally pay them as independent contractors.

-Commissions paid by a seller are divided with about half going to the listing side and the rest to the selling side; it's not always a 50/50 split.
-A growing trend has listing agents that are paid more than the agents who represent the buyer.
+Commissions paid by a seller are usually split between the listing side and the selling side; however, agents are not always paid a 50/50 split.
+A growing trend is one where listing agents are paid more than the buyer's agent.

 Why Don't Agents All Charge the Same Commission?

 For the most part, agents are paid according to local customs and rates.
 Bear in mind also that agents operate differently and have different services.
 You should try not to pick an agent based solely on commission, but rather on the services they provide along with the commission.

 Generally speaking, more expensive agents offer services and profit models for their sellers that less expensive agents may not.
 Agents typically are paid what they are worth, which means it is worth it to shop around and find one that fits your needs and budget.

 Typical Net Profit